chakas/TensorFlow-for-absolute-beginners/README.md

-# TensorFlow for ablosulte beginners
+# TensorFlow for absolulte beginners

 When I opened a neural network text book and saw the bunch of math formulas, I felt like "this is not for me".
 But wait, TensorFlow now provides the high-level API that let you write a few lines of Python code to get started with neural network, without understanding the hard math.
 Try this codelab to see how machine learning works on your laptop.